francescm/tessera_sanitaria/README.md

 # Tessera sanitaria

 The Italian health insurance card (tessera sanitaria) [1] since some time sports a RFID/Calypso-like interface to access cardholder's data.

 I tried ACR122U NFC reader with CCID [2] library on Debian GNU/Linux.

+The same content is exposed through the traditional smart card interface.
+The test script issues the same results reading the tessera sanitaria in a ACS ACR38 reader (on Debian the libacsccid1 pkg is needed).

 To make sense of the content, you need the filesystem specs from agid [3].